-Keep in mind that an ideal investment portfolio should contain a mix of investment options rather than parking all your funds in one investment avenue.
+Remember that an ideal investment portfolio should contain many options rather than parking all your funds in one investment avenue.

 A favourite among retired individuals, FDs are highly secure investments.
 FDs have nothing to do with market risks and offer plenty of time horizons to choose from, depending upon needs.

 Regardless of the bank, senior citizens are generally offered a higher fixed interest rate than what is being provided to the public.
-Moreover, the government has provisioned tax-free interest income for senior citizens from fixed deposits.
-Interest income of up to Rs 50,000 is exempt from income tax under section 80 TTB of the Income Tax Act, making it even more lucrative.
+Moreover, the Government has provisioned tax-free interest income for senior citizens from fixed deposits.
+Furthermore, interest income of up to Rs 50,000 is exempt from income tax under section 80 TTB of the Income Tax Act, making it even more lucrative.

-A pensioner can participate in this scheme with as low as Rs 500.
+A pensioner can participate in this scheme for as low as Rs 500.
 And the upper limit for the same is Rs 15 lakh.
-The interest rates are slightly higher than FDs and RDs offered by the banks.
+However, the interest rates are slightly higher than FDs and RDs offered by the banks.

-Though the interest rate has come down, it still pays out decent returns.
-The interest rate for Q1 FY2021 stands at 7.40%.
-The scheme is only available for a maturity period of five years, with a provision of a one-time extension for three additional years.
+Though the interest rate has come down, it still yields decent returns.
+However, the scheme is only available for a maturity period of five years, with a provision of a one-time extension for three additional years.

-Mutual funds allow a supreme level of flexibility, something which senior citizens might benefit from, in case of emergencies.
+Mutual funds allow supreme flexibility, which senior citizens might benefit from in emergencies.
 You have the flexibility to invest and withdraw.
-For instance, you can withdraw at any given date, either the entire amount or just the principal or the interest.
+For instance, you can cancel at any given date, either the entire amount or just the principal or the interest.

 Returns from Debt mutual funds are slightly on the lower side.
 But they don’t expose your investments to the volatility of equity markets and thus fit perfectly in the ‘low-risk criteria of senior citizens.

-Investing in debt funds is fairly simple.
+Investing in debt funds is relatively simple.
 You can start a systematic investment plan (SIP) as low as Rs 500 or make a lump sum investment.

-However, keep in mind to check the investments made by the fund house in a debt scheme.
+However, remember to check the investments made by the fund house in a debt scheme.
 For instance, if a debt fund invests in AT1 bonds, commercial paper or corporate bonds, then you may want to rethink your investment decisions.
-On the other hand, if the scheme invests in Government bonds or T-bills, then it is less riskier.
+On the other hand, if the scheme invests in Government bonds or T-bills, it is less risky.

 Another fixed interest paying scheme.
 It bears almost zero risks of non-repayment as it is operated under the Finance Ministry.
 And you don’t generally doubt the ability of the Government to repay.

-To invest in this scheme you need to visit the nearest post office and open your Post Office Monthly Income Scheme.
+To invest in this scheme, you must visit the nearest post office and open your Post Office Monthly Income Scheme.
 It could be a single account or a joint account up to a maximum of 3 people.
-The minimum investment criteria of Rs 1500 while you can invest a maximum of 4.5 lakhs.
-POMIS has a tenure of 5 years, and as of June 2021 pays 6.6% interest which is credited to your account every month.
+The minimum investment criteria of Rs 1500, while you can invest a maximum of 4.5 lakhs.

-In case of the death of the investor before maturity, the investment is transferred to the legal heirs or nominee along with interest.
-The investors are given the choice to further renew the scheme for 5 years.
+In case of the investor's death before maturity, the investment and interest are transferred to the legal heirs or nominees.
+Then, the investors are given a choice to further renew the scheme for five years.

 The returns coupled with POMIS might not appeal to an investor as it barely beats inflation.
 But considering the negligible risk and monthly income, POMIS is relatively safe for senior citizens.